qucode1/hackernews-react-apollo/log.md

 - change endpoint in index.js on the server
 - change httpLink uri in app index.js back to "http://localhost:4000"

+### Problem 3:

+- added CreateLink Comp
+- getting an 'not authenticated error' when trying to add a new Link (app & playground)

+### Solution 3:

+- WIP

 ### Typos:

 - Chapter Mutations: awrite the mutation as a JSava riptconstant using the gql parser functiont the start: